mentalisttraceur/python-yieldfrom/README.rst

 Portable to all releases of Python 3, and releases of Python 2 starting with 2.5.

-On older or more minimal Pythons, the code will still import, so long as the right variant of the module file was chosen (because Python below 2.6 did not have ``except ... as ...`` syntax), and should work so long as the following are built-in or polyfilled:
+On older or more minimal Pythons, the code will still import, and should work so long as the following are built-in or polyfilled:

 1. The ``GeneratorExit`` exception (added in Python 2.5).